Katy Harris: Storylines

-Katy became pregnant in early 2005, but her father started a rumour that Martin was back with his ex-wife Gail Platt (Helen Worth) and being unfaithful to Katy.
+Katy becomes pregnant in early 2005, but her father starts a rumour that Martin is back together with his ex-wife Gail Platt (Helen Worth) and is being unfaithful to Katy.
 Angela overhears Gail talking to Sally Webster about her affair with Ian Davenport (Philip Bretherton) and assumes that she is talking about Martin.
-She told Tommy what she heard and he felt vindicated.
-They also saw Martin and Sally talking and spending time together at Martin and Katy's flat.
-Other coincidences make Angela and Tommy certain that Martin and Sally are having an affair.
+She tells Tommy what she heard and he feels vindicated.
+They also see Martin and Sally talking and spending time together at Martin and Katy's flat.
+Other coincidences make Angela and Tommy certain that Martin and Sally are having an affair and they tell Katy, who is heartbroken.

-The two of them tell Katy what they've heard and she is heartbroken.
 She breaks up with Martin and is convinced by her parents to have an abortion.
-On hearing the affair rumour herself, Gail went to Angela and Tommy and told them that Martin and Sally were only good friends and that Sally is having an affair with someone else.
-Angela became regretful but Tommy was arrogant and the two of them had a massive argument.
-Katy came downstairs and Angela told her the truth.
-Katy was mortified to find out Martin really was faithful and she'd had the abortion for nothing.
-She left the house to confront him at the garage while he was working late at night.
-Katy was emotional and blamed her father for killing her baby.
-Tommy was unapologetic, ridiculing Katy and taunting her about her abortion and implying Martin was a paedophile.
-In the spur of the moment, she lashed out and hit him over the head with a wrench, killing him.
-Angela walked in just as Tommy fell to the floor.
-She persuaded Katy not to call the police and they staged a break-in.
-When Tommy's body was found the next morning by Kevin Webster, Angela and Katy went through the pretence that Tommy had been killed by an unknown intruder.
-In the murder investigation Martin Platt was number one suspect.
-Having to lie to Martin and her brother Craig made Katy feel guilty.
-Katy's grandfather Keith Appleyard (Ian Redford) moved into the family home to help look after his grandchildren.
+On hearing the affair rumour herself, Gail goes to Angela and Tommy and tells them that Martin and Sally were only good friends and that Sally is having an affair with someone else.
+Angela is regretful, but Tommy is arrogant and the two of them have a massive argument.
+Katy comes downstairs and Angela told her the truth.
+Katy is mortified to find out Martin really was faithful and she leaves the house to confront her father at the garage while he is working late at night.
+Katy is emotional and blames her father for her abortion.
+Tommy is unapologetic, ridiculing Katy and taunting her about her abortion and implying Martin is a paedophile.
+In the spur of the moment, she lashes out and hits him over the head with a wrench, killing him.
+Angela walks in just as Tommy falls to the floor.
+She persuades Katy not to call the police and they stage a break-in.
+When Tommy's body is found the next morning by Kevin Webster (Michael Le Vell), Angela and Katy go through the pretence that Tommy had been killed by an unknown intruder.
+In the murder investigation, Martin Platt is the top suspect.
+Having to lie to Martin and her brother Craig makes Katy feel guilty.
+Katy's grandfather Keith Appleyard (Ian Redford) move into the family home to help look after his grandchildren.